All organizations in the world running a business will always need human resource post to develop, market and promote their product.

 5. Training and development are looked after by HR once the entire verification is done by a recruiter:

-6. Recruiters can be external employees or even part time when recruitment process is needed:
+6. Recruiters can be external employees or even part-time when the selection and recruitment process is needed:

-9. Recruiters take care of the database of the entire candidate applications received by the organization and send only the shortlisted ones to the HR:
+9. Job recruiters take care of the database of the entire candidate applications received by the organization and send only the shortlisted ones to the HR:

-10. Pay scale of the recruiter is designated and fixed by the management and mostly they are subdivisions of the HR:
+10. The pay scale of the recruiter is designated and fixed by the management and mostly they are subdivisions of the HR:

 11. Individual choice according to work:

 For those who are seeking for a job prospect in the HR process, it won’t be easy enough to bag a good post in HR post or gaining practical experience in enlistment.

 Both the profession i.e. an HR and a recruiter go out of their way to offer quick-paced workplaces with open doors for progression and gain experience.